Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 One of the current stories about the role of microRNAs in regulating gene expression points to a complexity almost beyond all hope of detailed understanding.
 Evidence suggests that just about any RNA in the human body can help to regulate any number of other RNAs, just as it in turn is regulated by them.
 This intertwining of fates is due not only to the competition for resources (an extremely abundant RNA, by monopolizing the available amino acids in a cell, can make it more difficult for other RNAs to be translated into protein), but also to the impact of microRNAs.
 Here’s one way it works:

 Many protein-coding RNAs are densely covered with binding sequences for microRNAs, so that a typical microRNA will find about 200 different RNA species it can target for decay or modification.
 This means that if a particular RNA is being highly expressed — and all the more if it is a “microRNA sponge” possessing multiple binding sites for a specific microRNA — it can have the effect of up-regulating other RNAs that are targets for the same microRNA.
 It “soaks up” most of the microRNAs that might otherwise degrade those targets.
+The RNAs that in this way regulate other RNAs by competing for shared microRNAs are known as “competing endogenous RNAs” (ceRNAs).

 Here we see the same obstacle to any straightfoward causal understanding that we encountered above regarding transcription factors activating or repressing other transcription factors.
 Tracking the mutual, broad-scale, and often subtle interactions where “everything seems to be affecting everything else” will presumably challenge researchers for a very long while.
 It looks like a classic picture of the unanalyzable holism of all cellular processes.
-All the other interwoven aspects of gene regulation discussed in this chapter, when added together, only further complicate the problem of unanalyzability.18
+All the other interwoven aspects of gene regulation discussed in this chapter, when added together, only further complicate the problem of unanalyzability.17

 Some epigenetic processes profoundly implicated in gene expression transform the DNA sequence itself.
 That is, they modify the nucleotide bases (“letters”) of the so-called “genetic code”.
 One of these processes, known as DNA methylation, is extremely important for gene regulation.